I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_capability_config.md

 ## Members

-`bClientDiscoverabilityEnabled`

-When set to TRUE, the miniport must enable Client Discoverability support.
-The miniport must also set the Client Discoverability bit in the P2P Device Capability Bitmap.
-If <b>bClientDiscoveryEnabled</b> is FALSE,  Client Discoverability support must be disabled and the miniport must ignore all Client Discovery packets it receives.

-The system will set this to TRUE only if the miniport also sets TRUE for the <b>bClientDiscoverabilitySupported</b> member of <a href="..\windot11\ns-windot11-_dot11_wfd_attributes.md">DOT11_WFD_ATTRIBUTES</a>.
-The default value for this member is FALSE.

-`bConcurrentOperationSupported`

-When set to TRUE, the miniport must set the Concurrent Operation bit in the P2P Device Capability Bitmask.
-Otherwise, the Concurrent Operation bit must be cleared.
-The default value for this member is TRUE.

-`bDeviceLimitReached`

-When set to TRUE, the miniport must set the Device Limit bit of the P2P Device Capability Bitmask.
-Otherwise, this bit must be cleared.
-The default value for this member is FALSE.

-`bInfrastructureManagementEnabled`

-When set to TRUE, the miniport must enable P2P Managed Device support.
-The miniport must also set the P2P Infrastructure Managed bit in the P2P Device Capability Bitmap.
-Otherwise, the P2P Managed Device support must be disabled.

-The system will set this member to TRUE only if the miniport also sets TRUE for the  <b>bInfrastructureManagementSupported</b> member of <a href="..\windot11\ns-windot11-_dot11_wfd_attributes.md">DOT11_WFD_ATTRIBUTES</a>.
-The default value for this member is FALSE

-`bInvitationProcedureEnabled`

-When set to TRUE, the miniport must set the P2P Invitation Procedure bit of the P2P Device Capability Bitmask.
-Otherwise, this bit must be cleared and the miniport must ignore all Invitation request/response packets it receives.
-The default value for this member is TRUE.

-`bServiceDiscoveryEnabled`

-When set to TRUE, the miniport must enable Service Discovery support.
-The miniport must also set the Service Discovery bit in the P2P Device Capability Bitmap.
-If <b>bServiceDiscoveryEnabled</b> is FALSE, Service Discovery support must be disabled and the miniport must ignore all Service Discovery packets it receives.

- The system will set this to TRUE only if the miniport also sets TRUE for the <b>bServiceDiscoverySupported</b> member of <a href="..\windot11\ns-windot11-_dot11_wfd_attributes.md">DOT11_WFD_ATTRIBUTES</a>.
-The default value for this member is FALSE.

 `Header`

 Specifies the type, revision and size of the <b>DOT11_WFD_DEVICE_CAPABILITY_CONFIG</b> structure.
 The required settings for the members of <b>Header</b> are the following: